aiaioo/DeepLearningBasicsTutorial/README.md

 Can you improve the XOR function using a multi-layer neural network with a bias term (using a ReLU activation function)?

+# Exercises 7xx

+## The Back-Propagation Algorithm

 ### Exercise 710

 Let's start learning about backprop.

+### Exercise 720

+Backprop computation for a different data point (a different x and y -> input and label).

+### Exercise 730

+Backprop computation for a batch of data points (a set of x and y -> input and label).

+### Exercise 740

+Backprop using a single data point for a multilayer neural network.

+### Exercise 750

+Backprop using a batch of data points for a multilayer neural network.

+# Exercises 8xx

+## Image Classification and Convolutional Neural Networks

+### Exercise 810

+Classifying images.
+Fetching training data (MNIST).

+### Exercise 830

+Classification of MNIST images using a single-layer neural network.

+### Exercise 850

+Classification of MNIST images using a multi-layer neural network.

+### Exercise 870

+Classification of MNIST images using 7 layers in the multi-layer neural network.

+### Exercise 890

+Classification of MNIST images using convolutional layers (a rough implementation of LeNet Model 5) in the neural network.

+# Exercises 9xx

+## Text Processing and Recurrent Neural Networks

+### Exercise 910

+Creating data for demonstrating sequential classification.

+### Exercise 920

+Sequential classification using an RNN.

+### Exercise 980

+A sequence to sequence model.